zautumnz/luvi/README.md

 Multiple servers can be launched from the same script, with different configs, by calling `luvi()` again with different options.

-If you define a `proxy` property and a request matches one of the specified contexts, that request will be handled by the proxy middleware.

-If the proxy middleware doesn't handle the request, it'll be passed on to the static middleware.
-If the static middleware can't handle the request, it will return an HTTP error response.

 #### options

 * root